Maff1t/Maff1t.github.io/_posts/2019-04-01-VolgaCTF-TrustVM.md

  - encrypt -> a strange binary file
  - data.enc -> An encrypted file, that obviously contains the flag

-This binary take two arguments "progname" and "filetoprocess".
-So you can encrypt some binary files to watch the output, launching
+This executable takes two arguments: "progname" and "filetoprocess".
+You can encrypt a file to watch the output.
+Let's launch:
 ```
 ./reverse encrypt cleartextfile
 ```
-on a simple file having 4 'a' the output is a file called "cleartextfile.enc" that contains:
+on a simple file having 4 'a'; the output is a file called "cleartextfile.enc" that contains:
 ```
 00000000: e924 fb27 bf43 05ee ae0b 1019 f069 a182  .$.'.C.......i..
 00000010: 8813 819b 7b5e 2392 d38d 868b dc2b 5ffc  ....{^#......+_.